 Augmented Reality is here now

 There are already mobile applications available that allow you to try digital things on your face or body and to place digital versions of items in your home or office.
 Apple has recently released their new operating system, iOS11, which has been created with AR capabilities implemented through their ARKit.
 That means it has capabilities native to the phone that make it easier to build applications.
-Android’s version of AR is expected soon.
+Android’s version, the ARCore is being tested right now.

 AR experiences are here and mobile devices that have AR capabilities at their core are spreading through the market.
 The consumer is already seeing AR and soon will be expecting it from all the retailers and services that they utilize.
 Remember when only a few banks had a mobile application?